minishift/minishift/README.md

 <a name="instructions"></a>
 ### Instructions

-Download the binary matching your host OS from the Minishift [releases page](https://github.com/minishift/minishift/releases) and copy it to your preferred location.
-Make sure it is executable and optionally rename it to _minishift_.
+Download the archive matching your host OS from the Minishift [releases page](https://github.com/minishift/minishift/releases) and unpack it.
+Then copy the contained binary to your preferred location and optionally ensure it is added to your _PATH_.

 On OS X you can also use [Homebrew Cask](https://caskroom.github.io) to install Minishift: